 “Restructuring those businesses is key to getting the government to view them differently,” explains Mark, who also chairs The Mayor’s Taskforce.
 Mark also suggests venues run different activities to attract different clientele, or offer out their facilities to bring in extra money.
 “Venues are the baby of the people who run them, but there is a need to diversify,” he says.
 “Hire out the venue on off-nights for band practices.
 Have a coffee bar during the day and a live music space at night.
 That’s better than it sitting empty.”

-Punters’ support can be invaluable.
+The support of punters can be invaluable.
 When Norwich’s Owl Sanctuary – considered by locals to be the centre of the city’s music scene – was sold to a property developer, local magazine Outline set up a crowdfunding campaign to help manager Dan Hawcroft find new premises.
-It fell a few quid short of the £7,000 goal, but was still enough for them to rent a new building and reopen in February, thanks to vocal support of the campaign in local press and on social media.
+It fell a few quid short of the £7,000 goal, but was still enough for them to rent a new building and reopen in the city centre thanks to vocal support of the campaign in local press and on social media.

-At the root of the problem is the fact that venues aren’t viewed by the government as cultural enterprises.
+At the root of the problem is the fact that venues aren’t viewed by the government as cultural enterprises – despite the creation of a Night Csar role, occupied by Amy Lamé, in 2016, designed to protect London's night life and spaces.
 “There’s a Theatres Trust, which acts on behalf of theatres and their interests,” notes Mark.
-“It’s a governmentfunded body with statutory powers to protect theatres.
+“It’s a government-funded body with statutory powers to protect theatres.
 No such body is funded by the government or has such powers when it comes to music venues; we have had to create one.”

-Public support for venues clearly exists, but the places themselves are still at the mercy of laws that work against them.
-The fact that venue owners have new allies close to thegovernment is a glimmer of hope, though.
+Public support for venues clearly exists, but the places themselves are still at the mercy of laws that work against them and the capitalism driving them out of inner-city spaces.
+The fact that venue owners have new allies close to the government and councils is a glimmer of hope, though.
 If indie venues can band together and be vocal about the changes they want to see, they’ll stand a better chance of fighting the developers, complainers and bureaucracy that are threatening to flush the ‘toilet circuit’ – as the Trust affectionately calls it – away.